-Model-Time.
+Model-time.
 Letting the impact of observed symptoms decay over time, the model produces a good fit to the empirical probe reaction data.
 After the second symptom the difference between probe types is smallest, because at this point in the trial, only the decayed activation and inhibition of the first symptom affect explanations' availability.
 After all other symptoms, reaction times to compatible probes are faster and decrease over the course of the trial as the amount of spreading activation increases with each observed symptom.
 However, this decrease is much less pronounced than in the human data.
-Reaction times to incompatible probes also decrease, because the later in the trial, the higher the chance that incompatible probes not only receive inhibition but also activation from the observed symptoms.
-The model produces correct diagnoses in about half of the trials, because symptoms that are presented late in the trial have an over proportional impact on explanations' availability.
+Reaction times to incompatible probes also decrease, because the later in the trial, the higher the chance that incompatible probes receive not only inhibition but also activation from the observed symptoms.
+The model produces correct diagnoses in about half of the trials, because symptoms that are presented late in the trial have an overproportional impact on explanations' availability.

-Model-Constant.
-Letting the observations at each point in time share a constant amount of total working-memory activation, also this model produces a good overall fit.

-However, also here the visual inspection of the time course of explanations activation shows some deviations from the human data.
+Model-constant.
+By letting the observations at each point in time share a constant amount of total working-memory activation, this model also produces a good overall fit.
+However, here the visual inspection of the time course of explanations' activation also shows some deviations from the human data.
 In the model, at each point in time a constant amount of activation is spread from working memory.
 Consequently, compatible explanations stay at a constant level over the course of the trial (with a slight decrease caused by increasing response preparedness over the trial).
-Incompatible explanations stay at a constant and relatively high level of reaction times between the first and the second symptom, and than decrease considerably.
-The model produces a high proportion of correct diagnosis, which is only slightly lower than in the empirical data.
+Incompatible explanations stay at a constant and relatively high level of reaction times between the first and the second symptom and then decrease considerably.
+The model produces a high proportion of correct diagnoses, which is only slightly lower than in the empirical data.

-Model-Number.
-Increasing the amount of spreading activation and inhibition with each observed symptom, the model produces the best overall fit to the human data.
-As in the human data, reaction times to compatible probes do not change from the first to the second symptom, and decrease afterwards.
-This happens, because compatible probes receive an increasing amount of activation with each but the second symptom.
+Model-number.
+By increasing the amount of spreading activation and inhibition with each observed symptom, the model produces the best overall fit to the human data.
+As in the human data, reaction times to compatible probes do not change from the first to the second symptom and decrease afterward.
+This happens because compatible probes receive an increasing amount of activation with all but the second symptom.
 Incompatible probes slightly decrease over the course of the trial as they receive inhibition as well as activation.
-As Model-Constant, the model does not reproduce the dip in reaction times to incompatible probes after the second symptom.
-The model produces the same proportion of correct diagnoses as Model-Constant, because after the last symptom of the trial they are identical due to the setting of the total amount of parameter W at this point.
+Like model-constant, the model does not reproduce the dip in reaction times to incompatible probes after the second symptom.
+The model produces the same proportion of correct diagnoses as model-constant, because after the last symptom of the trial they are identical due to the setting of the total amount of parameter W at this point.